tradingstrategy-ai/docs/source/glossary.rst

         asset betting the price of an asset goes up or down.
 In long positions, the trader expects the asset price go up, or appreciate.
 In short positions, the trade expects the asset price go down.

+    Trading universe

+        A trading universe describes all possible assets availble for a :term:`strategy` for its to take different :term:`trading positions <position>`.
+The simple trading strategies trade only a single trading pair like ETH/USD.
+More complex strategies can have trding universe consisting of thousands of trading pairs and assets.